Justasrimavicius/microgogool/README.md

 - Typescript
 - In-depth testing(goal - make the app coverage as close to 100% as possible)

-## Known problems/bugs
+## Known problems/bugs/things to point out

 - Not a problem per se, but not fully finished functionality/tests.
 Will add to this project for an additional month(mainly trying to achieve max coverage).
-- CORS errors(a big problem that I am trying to fix)
+- I might have to postpone finishing this project currently - a new opportunity has risen that needs a lot of planning.